placebeyondtheclouds/rag-smolagent/README.md

 # local RAG agent (a part of my toolkit)

 The idea was to make a smart semantic search over my Zotero library.
+Very scalable incremental ingestion of a directory with pdfs (of those that are not already in the database). `PyPDFLoader` reads a pdf, `RecursiveCharacterTextSplitter` with `thenlper/gte-small` tokenizer splits the text into chunks and Chroma ingests them with the metadata and embeddings calculated by `sentence-transformers/all-mpnet-base-v2`.
+Then `ToolCallingAgent` use an LLM to form a queries to the database and run the LLM over the retrieved content.

 > [!WARNING]
 > work in progress